nirjara-1/Hawkathon2025/README.md

 🔁 Real-Time Dashboards: Show current local needs and highlight where your donation goes

-✅ NGO Verification: Ensures only trusted nonprofits can request or accept donations
+✅ Nonprofit Organization Verification: Ensures only trusted nonprofits can request or accept donations

 With Threaded, giving becomes thoughtful, direct, and deeply impactful.